JRPerezJr/complete-junior-to-senior-ssr-react/README.md

   </a>
 </p>

-> A coding exercise in which we create a server side rendered React app
+> A coding exercise in which we create a server side rendered React app using Nextjs

 ### 🏠 [Homepage](https://github.com/JRPerezJr/complete-junior-to-senior-ssr-react)